netspective-labs/sql-aide/lib/notebook/README.md

       calls (port from `netspective-labs/aide/task`)
 - [ ] `vfs` task with SQLa Virtual File System (VFS) for file and ZIP archive import/export

+## Command Notebooks Architecture

+- `spawnableProcess` function: is a factory function that creates a new asynchronous spawn function designed for executing system processes.
+- `ContentCell` class: represents a configurable content unit within a command pattern structure, particularly designed for handling UNIX-style command data piping.
+This class maintains internal content and supports operations like logging and content manipulation.
+- `SpawnableProcessCell` class: serves as a versatile wrapper and base class for spawning, managing, and interfacing with child processes, particularly in a context where UNIX-style pipelining and redirection are relevant.
+  - The class provides methods for configuring, executing, and handling the output of these processes in various forms, like text, JSON, or streaming it into another process or operation.
+  - The class is designed to operate indepdently as an "untyped" process engine but can also be inherited by subclasses for "typed" processes to specific commands with special needs.
+- `SqliteCell` class: an extension of the `SpawnableProcessCell` class, specialized for managing interactions with SQLite databases.
+This class simplifies the execution of SQLite commands from within a Node.js application, allowing for direct command execution, data queries, and other database interactions without needing to manually construct system calls or manage input/output streams.